fvtt-fria-ligan/vaesen-foundry-vtt/README.md

 ## Release Notes

+v2.2.6
+- Continued work on css refactoring
+- Improvements to CSS for offical content layouts and glitches

 v2.2.5
 - Dice so Nice! configuration corrected to fix Mac dice not using correct faces.
 - Added Setting to allow player to choose a different portrait format for the character sheet.